mekanism/Mekanism/README.md

-# Mekanism Terralization version with bugfixes from community
+# Mekanism 1.7.10 Community Edition

 ### This is a customized version of Mekanism made for Terralization modpack.
 It is made with several other contributions I found on GitHub and my own fixes.
 This version is supported but its limited, therefore it can be unstable.